-I skipped an attempt of the exam in 2018 - I was frustrated with the failures and decided that managing my dad's office was a priority at that time as his health had become worse.
-Managing dad's office helped me become more confident, and it made me realize that I was capable of being a CA. A few self-help books later, I decided to start studying for the exams again, as giving up after reaching so far would be a regret I would never forgive myself for.
+I skipped an attempt of the exam in 2018 - I was frustrated with the failures, and I decided that managing my dad's office was a priority at that time as his health was deteriorating.
+Managing dad's office helped me become more confident, and it made me realize that I was capable of being a good CA. A few self-help books later, I decided to start studying for the exams again, as giving up after reaching so far would be a regret I would never forgive myself for.
 A few months later, in Oct, 2018, my dad passed away.

 Life is strange, but everything happens for a reason.
 Despite dad's demise, I gave the Nov, 2018 attempt of the exam.
 I wasn't able to study that well because of the grief, but I managed to secure my first exemption in a paper of Group 1 in that attempt.
 May, 2019 was when I passed Group 1 of CA Final.

 In Nov, 2019, I failed by a few marks in the Group 2, but luckily secured an exemption in a paper.
 It was extremely frustrating to fail by just a few marks.
 What people don't understand is that no matter how many attempts one gives of this exam, the failures are always extremely disappointing and difficult to cope with.